Increase 3 times your chances of landing an offer Register ×

 Learn how to think like a consultant instead of outdated frameworks Learn more

-These kinds of tests look very much like the future for consulting recruitment in particular.
-Of course, McKinsey employs the much-discussed Problem Solving Game, developed for them by Imbellus.
-Besides trialling Pymetrics, Bain have also recently been implementing the similar SOVA tests at many offices, so are clearly moving in the same direction - as PWC, Accenture and others.
+Online tests are very much the future for consulting recruitment in particular.
+Of course, McKinsey employs the much-discussed Solve assessment, initially developed for them by Imbellus.
+As noted, Bain have been using the similar Sova tests at many offices, and BCG has developed Casey - an online case administered by a chatbot.
+Other firms have also been moving in a similar direction.

-Importantly, BCG and all these other companies are transitioning towards this method of screening candidates for the same fundamental reasons – and understanding these reasons will help you understand how to approach the Pymetrics assessment to maximise your own chances of going on to land a job.
+Importantly, all these consultancies transitioning towards this method of screening candidates are doing so for the same fundamental reasons – and understanding these reasons will help you understand how to approach the Pymetrics assessment to maximise your own chances of going on to land a job.

 The Problem for Consulting Recruitment